Mathics3/mathics-threejs-backend/docs/types/color.md

 A color is an array of 3 floats, for the red, green and blue value.
 A value should be in the range 0 to 1.

-To convert a 0-255 number to 0-1 you just need to divide 1 by the number.
+To convert a 0-255 number to 0-1 you just need to divide the number by 255.

 ## Examples
 - ```jsonc
-  [
+  [ // #ffff00
       1, // red
       1, // green
       0, // blue